-Corporate branding: This type of branding involves using company’s name as product brand name.
-Here, several products of the company are marketed under the single brand name and such practice is referred as family branding or umbrella branding.
+1. Corporate branding: This type involves using company’s name as product brand name.
+Here, several products of the company are marketed under the single brand name and such practice is referred as family or umbrella branding.

-Personal Branding: In this type of branding, individuals and their careers are considered as brands.
+2. Personal Branding: In this type, individuals and their careers are considered as brands.
 Athletes, musicians, political leaders etc. promote the products under their name.

-Ingredient Branding: This type of branding involves branding a component of certain product in order to project high performance and quality of that particular component.
+3. Ingredient Branding: This type involves creating a component of certain product in order to project high performance and quality of that particular component.

-Rebranding: This type of branding involves designing new symbol or logo or sort of, to already existing brand in order to create a differentiation among the customers.
+5. Rebranding: This type involves designing new symbol or logo or sort of, to already existing brand in order to create a differentiation among the customers.
 Aimed at repositioning the brand or company’s name, it is applied to new products or products still under development.

-Co-Branding: In this type of branding, two or more brands of different products are promoted at a time.
+6. Co-Branding: In this type, two or more brands of different products are promoted at a time.
 This can give consumer a choice of one-stop shopping of his/her favorite brands.